Gjon Kastrioti: War with the Ottomans

 In an attempt to relieve Ottoman pressure during the Siege of Thessalonica, Venice inspired Gjon to rebel against the Ottomans in 1428.
 In August 1428, he sent his envoys, priest Dimitrije and lord Murat, to present to the Venetians the letters written by the sultan during the past five years (since the Venetians captured Thessalonica in 1423).
 In those letters, the sultan sent orders to Gjon to attack Venetian possessions in Albania.
 Since he refused to cooperate with the Ottomans, Gjon begged the Venetians to provide him with a safe conduct if the Ottomans attacked him.
 In April 1430, after the Ottomans captured Thessalonica, they captured most of Gjon's land.
 The Ottoman forces were led by Isak-Beg, who was a sanjakbey of the Sanjak of Skopje.
 He positioned Ottoman garrisons in two of Gjon's castles and destroyed the rest of them.
 Isak-Beg allowed Gjon to govern a very small part of the territory because the Ottomans held Gjon responsible only for disobedience, not for treason.
 Gjon Kastrioti joined an unsuccessful uprising against the Ottoman Empire led by Gjergj Arianiti between 1432 and 1436 and was again defeated by the Ottoman forces under Isak-Beg.

+Death

+1575 depiction of the death of Gjon Kastrioti in a German translation of Marin Barleti’s Historia de vita et gestis Scanderbegi Epirotarvm principis.

 While there is a mention that Gjon may have died in 1437; this is incorrect since he is mentioned as alive on March 28, 1438.
 Gjon probably died some time before 7 July 1439 (as he is mentioned as dead in this year).
 The territory previously controlled by Gjon Kastrioti was annexed by the Ottomans and listed in their registers as land of Yuvan-ili (Yuvan was Gjon's name in the Turkish language).
 Until 1438, a part of Gjon Kastrioti's estates, comprising nine villages, was awarded to Skanderbeg as his timar, and in May 1438, those nine villages were awarded to André Karlo.
 The granting of these villages to André Karlo must have upset Skanderbeg, who requested to be granted control over the zeamet in Misia, which consisted of his father's former domain.
 Sanjakbey (probably of the Sanjak of Ohrid) objected to Skanderbeg's request.